-No matter what mistakes you made in 2013, you get a do-over in 2014.
+No matter what mistakes you made last year, you get a do-over in the new year.
 The beginning of the year is a great time to make changes that will boost your bottom line going forward.
 But before you can make a plan to save money, you have to find out where your money’s going.
 If you use an online budget tool or computer program to track your spending, run some reports and evaluate where your money went.
 If you don’t have any records, write down every penny you spend for a month.

 Once you’ve got a record, do some analysis.
 The first question is whether your outgoing funds exceed your income.
 If you’ve got a mountain of credit card debt, and every month you spend more than you take in, you need to make some changes.
 Even if your expenses don’t exceed your income, drilling down into your spending may reveal places you can painlessly cut costs to have more money for retirement, a home down payment or an exotic vacation.

 The best spending plan for you may not be the best plan for your neighbor.
 It’s more than just cutting out the morning latte, because that isn’t going to work for everyone, especially those who never buy lattes.
 For some people, cutting out the morning latte won’t make a dent.
 They may have to look at more painful cuts, such as moving to cheaper housing or choosing public rather than private schools for their children.

 Here are 14 ways to slash expenses in the new year:

 - Cook more at home.
 Anyone who can read can cook, and the Internet is full of websites with easy, healthy recipes – check out Pinterest, where you can make your own “virtual cookbook” amongst many other things.
 And, to see Penny Smart’s favorite recipes and budgeting tips, follow First Financial on Pinterest at Pinterest.com/1stfinancialnj.